Posted in Medical Malpractice on April 13, 2020

 However, settling may not be the best route, especially if a plaintiff has a strong case.
-Taking a case to trial, on the advice of and with the assistance of an attorney, may yield much more money.
+Taking a case to trial, on the advice of and with the assistance of a Long Beach medical malpractice attorney, may yield much more money.
 However, taking a case to trial can be unpredictable because there is no way to know how a jury will ultimately decide after seeing the evidence and hearing testimony.

 Are there caps on how much compensation can be awarded in these cases?